Marrwan03/Math-Game/README.md

 i used C++ to build this game

-i was face some problem like Create question so i choice arr datastructure to save questions and the solutions
+i faced some problem like Create question so i choice arr datastructure to save questions and the solutions

 i build this game when i was learn C++, so my goal in future for this game to build in C# and set Timer and Record for anyone wants to test